dzhumadilov/dzhumadilov/README.md

-- 👋 Hi, I’m @dzhumadilov
+- 👋 Hi, I’m @dzhumadilov and
 - 👀 I’m interested in Java programming and android mobile app development
 - 🌱 I’m currently learning new programming languages sush as Golang, Dart
 <!---